 Then again, Picasso is always punning and subverting history, including the history that he invented the week before.
 It makes the copy of a copy of the Parthenon dated and static, but it allows Fernande Olivier early in their relationship to combine the pastoral, the reclining nude, African masks, and a very personal charm.
 It allows the shadows behind a yellow nude to become carvings or hair.
 It allows a woman from the back to have the symmetry of a playing card.
 It transforms another into a Cubist still life, with her hips the tabletop and her breast the jug of wine.
 It transforms a forest into an abstraction and nudes into a forest.

 Picasso definitely never visited the Frick, and his sources run less to Raphael or Ingres than to Vincent van Gogh (for that self-portrait), Paul Gauguin (for Fernande), Cézanne (for the pines and rocks), and Henri Matisse (for the circle of bathers and his escape from Cubism).
 Another well-known gouache and watercolor, of sleeping peasants, quotes a print by Jean-François Millet.
 At its best, this show offers some stunners, dozens of them—and perhaps a counter to another recent focus, on Picasso's last decade.
 At its worst, its justifications and selection miss what made him modern.
 As he almost surely said, "Good artists copy.
 Great artists steal."

 Georges Braque ran at Acquavella through November 30, 2011, "Picasso Drawings: Reinventing Tradition" at The Frick Collection through January 8, 2012.
-I mention the fine early drawing of Willem de Kooning, in his MOMA retrospective.
+I mention the fine early drawing of Willem de Kooning, in his 2004 Museum of Modern Art retrospective.